A Single Kiss

-“A few might fall on the floor,” Grace said, petting a sleek tuxedo cat taking its bath in the old-fashioned dry sink.
+“A few might fall on the floor,” Grace said, petting a sleek tuxedo cat taking her bath in the old fashioned dry sink.

 “How would they get on the floor?”

-“Cats have to eat too, you know,” Grace said.
+“Cats have to eat too, you know,” she said.
 “They love cheese.
-It says so on TV, and Henry says his mom lets him feed cheese to Ginger.”
+Henry says his mom lets him feed cheese to Ginger.”

 Did all parents make that same dumb argument?